UEFA Euro 2024 final: Post-match

 Emlyn Begley of BBC Sport wrote that Spain's triumph was unanimously seen as "fully deserved", as the team had won all seven games without going to a penalty shootout, against difficult opposition.
 English pundits including Chris Sutton, Gary Lineker, Micah Richards and Alan Shearer praised Spain for playing attacking football and working as a team, while considering England to be a selection of individuals rather than a team.
 Gary Neville said "it feels like a never-ending story where we just can't get over the line" and described a sense of "rinse and repeat" of England failing to keep the ball well enough at major championships.
 Spanish football journalist Guillem Balagué praised Spain manager Luis de la Fuente for winning the competition with players he had managed to under-19 and under-21 titles in the 2010s.
 De la Fuente praised his side and said they had been "infallible" and did "everything right", adding "these players have made history and they still have a long way to go" and that "this group can keep growing because they do not tire of hard work, competing and trying to win."
 Spain match-winner Mikel Oyarzabal said he was lucky enough to give the victory, adding "I have done my job.
 I did what I had to do at every moment to try to help", while defender Marc Cucurella added: "We deserved it from the start.
 Not many people backed us, but we kept quiet and did our job, which is to play football."

 England manager Gareth Southgate praised his team for their efforts but admitted they "fell short", saying "we had an opportunity to win and we haven't been able to take it".
 Immediately after the game, Southgate said that he could not answer whether it would be his final match.
 Captain Harry Kane said they had done well to get back into the game, adding "We could have used that momentum to push on", concluding: "It's as painful as it could be in a football match."
 Jude Bellingham said they had sacrificed a lot throughout the last weeks and admitted feeling "mentally and physically exhausted" and "absolutely dead".
 King Charles III congratulated the England team in a letter addressed to Southgate, calling it "a really great achievement in itself" to reach the final.
-Southgate resigned two days after the final.
+Southgate resigned two days after the final even though he was offered a contract extension by The FA.